heimdal/heimdal/lib/asn1/README-X681.md

    encoding/decoding can still work and we can then update Heimdal in-tree slowly to take advantage of the new magic.

-   Thus `Extension` should compile to:
+   Thus `Extension` should compile to something like:

 ```C
     typedef struct Extension {